-So, you’ve done the hard work to solicit donations, earn grants, and run successful fundraisers for your nonprofit.
-As a result, you’ve grown your programs and established a significant rainy day reserve fund.
+You’ve done the hard work to solicit donations, earn grants, and run successful fundraisers for your nonprofit.
+As a result, you’ve grown your programs and established a significant rainy-day reserve fund.
+Congratulations!
+But don’t stop there.
+Now that you have the funds, you must manage them strategically.

 Nonprofit Investing FAQs

-Historically, investment resources have not always been accessible or easy for nonprofits to understand, particularly for small to mid sized organizations.
+Historically, investment resources have not always been accessible or easy for nonprofits to understand, particularly for small to mid-sized organizations.
 High minimums and high advisory fees are often a deterrent.
-And while DIY is affordable, most organizations know best practices require an outside partner to take on a consistent fiduciary role.
+And while it’s more affordable to handle everything yourself, most organizations know best practices require an outside partner to take on a consistent fiduciary role.

 As a result, many people have misconceptions and misunderstandings about the nonprofit investing process.
 Before breaking down the investing steps, let’s take a quick look at nonprofits’ biggest investing questions.